danisan9490/face-recognition-js/README.md

 * [Facial recognition](https://en.wikipedia.org/wiki/Facial_recognition_system)

-In this project I have created afull website with features including users register and log-in, number of images entries and a face recognition sistem using Clarifai API.
+In this project I have created a full website with features including users register and log-in, number of images entries and a face recognition system using Clarifai API.

 ## Getting Started